Who can get military discounts on all river cruises?

-Moselle flows through France, Luxembourg and Germany and is known for excellent viewing of castles and wine tasting of local varieties such as Riesling.
-Cruises that do a pre or post Paris land tour usually cruise the Moselle.
+The Moselle flows through France, Luxembourg, and Germany and is known for excellent viewing of castles and wine tasting of local varieties such as Riesling.
+Cruises that do a pre or post-Paris land tour usually cruise the Moselle.

 Danube - flows from east to west: from southern Germany, through Vienna, Austria, along the southern border of Slovakia, down through Hungary, along Croatia and Serbia and is the natural border between Romania and Bulgaria, Ukraine and Moldova and then empties into the Black Sea.

 Main river which is in central Germany and connects naturally to the Rhine and via man-made canal to the Danube.
 Cruises in the heart of Germany, from Frankfurt to Prague, cruise on this river.

 The Main-Danube canal is 106 miles long and connects the Main and Danube, creating an unbroken stretch of 2200 miles from the North Sea to the Black Sea!

 The Seine is in the northwest part of France, basically connecting Normandy and Paris.

 Saone and Rhone are in the mid and south of France and can take you from the Cote d’Azur to Paris or vice versa.

 The Canal du Midi runs along the south of France.
 It's so small, the ships usually only hold 24 or fewer passengers and are called hotel barges.